Readers Question: Discuss the effect of cutting interest rates.

 - If the Central Bank cut the base rate, banks may not pass this base rate cut onto consumers.
 For example, in the credit crunch of 2008/09, banks were short of liquidity and keen to encourage more bank deposits.
 Therefore, when interest rates were cut to 0.5%, banks didn’t reduce their interest rates very much so the interest rate cut had little effect on consumers.

-- Depends on other factors in the economy.
+- It depends on other factors in the economy.
 Ceteris paribus, a fall in in interest rates should cause higher economic growth, however there may be other factors that cause the economy to remain depressed.
 For example, if there is a global recession then export demand will be falling and this may outweigh the small increase in consumer spending.

 - Bank Lending.
 Interest rates may be low, but banks may be unwilling to lend. e.g. after credit crunch of 2008, banks reduced the availability of mortgages.
 Therefore, even if people wanted to borrow at low interest rates they couldn’t because they needed a high deposit.

 - Consumer Confidence.
 If interest rates are cut, people may not always want to borrow more.
 If confidence is low, a cut in interest rates may not encourage more spending.
+After 2008, we saw an increase in the savings ratio (despite interest rate cut) this was because confidence fell in the great recession.

 - Deflation.
 If we had deflation then even if interest rates are very low, then people may still prefer to save because the effective real interest rate is still quite high.